agorinenko/power-dict/README.md

 [![License](https://img.shields.io/pypi/l/power-dict)](https://img.shields.io/pypi/l/power-dict)
 1. Get the dictionary value and cast it to data type
 1. Set default value if result is None
+1. Get the required dictionary value and cast it to data type
+1. Get the required dictionary value and raise error if value is empty
 ## install
 ```
 pip install power-dict